mikerst/mikethomas.design/src/index.md

 ## Project write-ups

 <div class="notice">
-<p>The below work examples are pre-2020 work.
+<p><em>09/24</em>: The below work examples are pre-2020 work.
 I'm currently writing up several new additions covering 2020–2024.
 In the meantime, to get a better sense for how I work, please see this <a title="Mike Thomas Intro Deck" href="/_assets/files/mike-thomas-intro-deck-082024.pdf">intro deck</a> 🙏.<p>
 </div>

 <section class="projects">